r57zone/DSAdvance/README.md

 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".

 ## Possible problems
+• **The game sees 2 controllers at the same time (DualSense / DualShock 4 / Nintendo Pro controller or JoyCons and Xbox)**<br>
+If the game supports a modern gamepad well, you can turn off the Xbox gamepad emulation on the `ALT` + `Q` keys, if there are problems with the game, then you can hide this gamepad using the [HidHide](https://github.com/ViGEm/HidHide) program .

 • **Permanently changing keyboard and gamepad icons**<br>
 If this bothers you, then change the aiming mode to "mouse-joystick", in the program, or use aiming by left trigger.